fbpx

 Considerations for ADA Applications in Public Buildings

-Common elements to consider for Low Energy doors for ADA applications are the width of door opening, maneuvering clearances, hardware, height of thresholds, and slope of ramps.
-Additional requirements for doors equipped with Low Energy power operators are mandated per the ADA standards for compliance to ANSI/BHMA.
+Common elements to consider for Low-Energy doors for ADA applications are the width of the door opening, maneuvering clearances, hardware, threshold height, and ramp slope.
+Additional requirements for doors equipped with Low-Energy power operators are mandated per the ADA standards for compliance with ANSI/BHMA.

 ANSI is the American National Standards Institute, a nationally recognized not-for-profit organization that sponsors and publishes many standards.
 While ANSI standards are voluntary, in most cases, national, state, and local regulations require compliance.
 Next, we have the BHMA (Builders Hardware Manufacturers Association).
 BHMA is a trade association for North American manufacturers of commercial builder’s hardware and authors some 31 ANSI/BHMA standards in the builder’s hardware category, covering everything from hinges to locks to power doors.

-The principal national standard for Low Energy doors is the American National Standards Institute’s Standard for Power Assist and Low Energy Power Operated Doors, known as “ANSI A156.19.”
-Approximately every five years, these standards are revisited for improvements and updates based on the latest technology, industry needs, and usage of automatic door equipment.
+The principal national standard for Low-Energy doors is the American National Standards Institute’s Standard for Power Assist and Low-Energy Power Operated Doors, known as “ANSI A156.19.”
+These standards are revisited approximately every five years for improvements and updates based on the latest technology, industry needs, and usage of automatic door equipment.

-By definition, a Low Energy power-operated door requires a knowing act (for example, pushing a wall switch or using a card reader) to start the automatic opening cycle.
+A low-energy power-operated door requires a knowing act (for example, pushing a wall switch or using a card reader) to start the automatic opening cycle.
 While this door is opening or closing, it cannot generate more kinetic energy than outlined in the standard, meaning it takes minimal force to stop the door.
-Force is measured in foot-pounds.
+Force is measured in foot pounds.
 This door type is commonly found at your local library, school, or office building.
 In addition, the ANSI standard outlines the slower speed at which it travels and the hold-open time delay before the door is allowed to close.
-(Speed, force, and time are three critical elements of a Low Energy power-operated door evaluated for compliance with the standard.)
+(Speed, force, and time are three critical elements of a low-energy power-operated door evaluated for compliance with the standard.)
 Proper signage is also mandatory to instruct the end user to proceed safely and efficiently.

-A Low Energy power assist door reduces the force or effort needed to open the door while pushing or pulling it.
-As soon as you let go, the door will start to close.
+A Low-Energy power assist door reduces the force or effort needed to open it while pushing or pulling it.
+As soon as you let go, the door starts to close.
 These are less common than the power-operated doors mentioned above.

 Click for NABCO’s Low Energy ADA Doors